How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 - Some platforms make it challenging to develop an ongoing relationship with writers, making the process of creating a writer who is an expert in your business more challenging

-- Often involves monthly investment
+- Working on these platforms often involves monthly investment

 HOW MANY CONTENT WRITERS DO YOU NEED?